ericnewton/many-lives/README.md

 but I think that's only because Kotlin doesn't have ancient examples laying around the Internet.

-Kotlin was surprisinging hard for me.
+Kotlin was surprisingly hard for me.
 I was able to type in the data structures easily enough.
 In fact, that part went very fast.

 I struggled getting InteliJ add the right dependency for the kotlinx